 Course Code: q13

-Begin learning about accounts receivable tools available to you in QuickBooks.
-Explore some useful customer-related reports that can help you keep track of exactly who owes you what.
-Then, learn what to do if you ever incur a charge on behalf of a customer and wish to be reimbursed for that expense.
+In this lesson, you'll explore some useful customer-related reports that can help you keep track of exactly who owes you what.
+Then, you'll learn what to do if you ever incur a charge on behalf of a customer and wish to be reimbursed for that expense.

 Scott Paxton is a Certified Public Accountant and holds master's degrees in business administration and accounting.
 His background includes experience as a public accountant, a manager in the banking industry, an entrepreneur and a college business instructor.
 Paxton has also spent much of his career helping small business owners successfully implement and troubleshoot QuickBooks.